alexhokl/installation/README.md

-This documents the installations of y machines.
+This documents the installations of my machines.